fleek-platform/dashboard/README.md

 pnpm dev
 ```

+> [!NOTE]
+> The project's built with Nextjs, that might be familiar to you.

 It'll try to start the development server.
-Once ready, you should get a local address:
+Once ready, you should get a local address in the output.

+For example, let's say it was bound to the default port 3000, you'd get:

 ```sh
 - Local:        http://localhost:3000
 ```

-> [!NOTE]
+> [!WARNING]
-> The project's built with Nextjs, that might be familiar to you.
+> If the port 3000 is not free on execution a different port's utilized.
+Check the output for the correct address, please!

 Open the address [http://localhost:3000](http://localhost:3000) in your favourite development browser.